BDRS Committee

 WEBMASTER & SOCIAL MEDIA MANAGER – Louisa Denby

 “Despite the large amount of time I currently spend playing the organ, the bassoon remains my first instrument, and I continue to play professionally, mainly in the sphere of chamber music.
-I have a major role as CEO & Artistic Director of the National Youth Wind Orchestra of Great Britain, which is a huge privilege and responsibility, and am also undertaking research into The Portia Wind Ensemble and musical culture in post-war Britain.”
+I have a major role as CEO & Artistic Director of the National Youth Wind Orchestra of Great Britain, which is a huge privilege and responsibility, and am also undertaking research into The Portia Wind Ensemble and musical culture in post-war Britain, presenting papers at national and international conferences in the past year.”

 COMMITTEE MEMBER – Esther Williams